notalex/vim-run-live/README.markdown

 ### Autocommand

-It simpler to just add an autocommand for the mapping.
+It simpler to just add an autocommand for the mapping:

 ```vim
 " ~/.vimrc